Facts about Belgrade EXPO 2027

 Public Money

-Serbia cannot afford luxury facilities for the World to see, while healthcare and education systems remain depleted.
+Serbia cannot afford luxury facilities for the world to see, while healthcare and education systems remain depleted.

 What the EU says